-PL231f History of Ancient Greek Philosophy A survey of ancient thought that also examines the social and cultural contexts in which that thought arises.
-Study of the Greek world through the ideas of the pre-Socratics, the Sophists, Plato, and Aristotle.
+PL231f History of Ancient Greek Philosophy A survey of ancient Greek thought through the ideas of the pre-Socratics, the Sophists, Plato, Aristotle and the Cynics.
+Primary, though not exclusive, attention will be to metaphysical and epistemic issues.
 Prerequisite: Sophomore or higher standing.
 Four credit hours.
 H. Gordon

 [PL234] Philosophy and Art In 1964, philosopher Arthur Danto had a life-changing experience viewing contemporary art and concluded that we had reached the "end of art."
 What could this mean?
 We will explore this and other questions, including, Why do humans create art in the first place?
 Is the aesthetic experience primarily cognitive or emotive?
 Should art merely entertain us or ennoble and improve us?
 Do artistic genres such as comedy evolve, or do they (and does art in general) articulate something constant about human nature?
 Will engage students in artistic events on campus and the Colby Museum of Art.
 Through written exercises and presentations, students' written and verbal skills are developed.
 Prerequisite: Sophomore or higher standing.
 Four credit hours.
 A.

-[PL239] Epistemology An introduction to basic philosophical positions regarding Skepticism, knowledge versus belief, knowledge and the world, and epistemic justification as well as topics such as the nature of certainty, "naturalized epistemology," and the ethics of belief.
+PL239s Epistemology An introduction to basic philosophical positions regarding Skepticism, knowledge versus belief, knowledge and the world, and epistemic justification as well as topics such as the nature of certainty, "naturalized epistemology," and the ethics of belief.
 Four credit hours.
+Cohen

 [PL253] Skepticism East and West For as long as there have been philosophers engaged in passionate pursuit of knowledge, there have been skeptics critical of the entire enterprise.
 Can we really know the Truth about anything?
 For that matter, how important is it for us to know the Truth?
 Skeptical thinkers have appeared in all times and cultures.
 We will engage with three venerable texts: the Zhuangzi from ancient China, Nagarjuna's writings on the Middle Way from ancient India, and the Outline of Skepticism by Sextus Empiricus from ancient Greece.
 Our goal is to put these authors into dialogue and then join in that dialogue.
 Prerequisite: A prior course in philosophy.
 Three credit hours.

-PL258s Advanced Logic Further investigations into symbolic logic and its extensions, with special attention to modal logic and some attention to metatheoretic results.
+[PL258] Advanced Logic Further investigations into symbolic logic and its extensions, with special attention to modal logic and some attention to metatheoretic results.
 Prerequisite: Philosophy 151.
 Four credit hours.
-Cohen

 PL274s Philosophy of Religion An examination of some principal philosophical issues in the area of religion, including the existence of God, divine attributes in relation to time, space, and the natural world, the origin and content of religious experience, issues regarding faith and its object, and the function of religious symbolism.
 Readings include both critics and defenders of the religious standpoint.
 Prerequisite: One course in philosophy.
 Four credit hours.
 S. Behuniak

-PL277fs Reuman Reading Group Faculty and students jointly select, read, discuss, and argue about a philosophical text in regular, intellectually rigorous, but freewheeling and informal sessions that provide an opportunity to indulge our passion for philosophy.
+PL277f Reuman Reading Group Faculty and students jointly select, read, discuss, and argue about a philosophical text in regular, intellectually rigorous, but freewheeling and informal sessions that provide an opportunity to indulge our passion for philosophy.
 Nongraded.
-Prerequisite: Philosophy major or minor.
+Prerequisite: Permission of instructor.
 One credit hour.
 Cohen

 [PL311] Philosophical Approaches to Global Justice Recent philosophical theorizing regarding global justice.
 Topics include our responsibilities regarding global poverty, the definition and causes of terrorism, the nature of collective responsibility, the ethical implications of the nation-state.
 Gives particular attention to philosophers who have left the ivory tower by putting their theories into action such as Peter Singer, Thomas Pogge, and Martha Nussbaum.
 Students have the option of putting theory into practice through a civic engagement project.
 Prerequisite: Two courses in philosophy.
 Four credit hours.
 I.